SummaryRead the full fact sheet

 Children often copy those around them.
 Research has shown children are more likely to use sun protection measures if you do.

 Although adolescents are usually aware of the dangers of too much sun, they often don't plan ahead or forget to use the 5 sun protection steps.

 - Focus on the negative health and beauty effects of sun exposure – such as premature ageing, wrinkles, blotches, freckles or burnt, peeling skin.
 Teenagers are often very conscious of their appearance, so this may convince them to take precautions.

 - Give them a choice – allow your teenager to choose clothing and sunglasses they will be happy to wear and that will provide protection from the sun.
 Some surf clothing companies produce excellent bucket hats and wrap-around sunglasses that will offer good sun protection and be a style they may be comfortable wearing.

 - Work with your child's school – encourage your school to develop and implement a comprehensive sun protection or UV policy that includes relevant curriculum programs.
-Cancer Council's SunSmart Early Childhood and Primary Schools Program and Secondary School UV Program can provide you and your school with the resources and support you need.
-Contact the Cancer Council for information.
+Cancer Council's SunSmart Schools Program can provide you and your school with the resources and support you need.
+Contact Cancer Council for information.